chloealbright/DevHiveMind/Library/Frontend/Redux/Multiple reducers/cakeMapToProp.md

   - redux
 author:
   - jacgit18
-Comments: This documentation is a code snippet showing
+Comments: This documentation is a code snippet showing how to map Redux state to props for cake actions.
 Status: Done
 Started:
 EditDate: 2024-02-08